-- A clear learning intention and the steps to success clearly explained by the teacher - A warm up - There is a direct teaching of skills, such as fundamental movements skills or multi-ability skills that focuses on agility, balance and co-ordination - Children are given the opportunity to practise the skill independently and/or cooperatively - Children may be given the opportunity to evaluate their performance so far and consider ways to improve the skill.
+- A clear learning intention and the steps to success clearly explained by the teacher - A warm up that often develops across several lessons - There is a direct teaching of skills, such as fundamental movements skills or multi-ability skills that focuses on agility, balance and co-ordination - Children are given the opportunity to practise the skill independently and/or cooperatively - Children may be given the opportunity to evaluate their performance so far and considers ways to improve the skill.
 They will then be given an opportunity to improve their personal best.